Alex Helm: Folklore research

 Helm began to take an interest in the history of dances and dramatic traditions of Lancashire and Cheshire, in part influenced by Margaret Dean-Smith, Librarian of the English Folk Dance and Song Society (EFDSS), with whom Helm had helped to sort and index the Society's papers.
 Within a year of his move to Cheshire he had published research on ‘The Cheshire Soul-caking Play’, a type of folk play that had been little studied.

 During this period Helm, now a member of the Manchester Morris Men troupe, also began to research Lancastrian Morris traditions.
+From 1956 to 1958, he had a regular column in the EDFSS journal English Dance and Song.

-Helm joined the Folklore Society in 1954.
+Helm joined the Folklore Society in 1954, and from 1958 was on the society's council.
 He soon made a study of the papers of T. F. Ordish, held in the collections of the Society.
 Ordish, a 19th-century folklorist who specialised on mummers' plays, had planned – but never completed – a monograph on British folk drama.
+From 1966, Helm helped teach a series of summer schools at Keele University on the "Folklife of Britain", run in collaboration with the Folklore Society and EFDSS.

 Inspired by this work, Helm's research expanded from folk dance and folk play into creating a geographical index of British seasonal customs, of which folk dance and folk play would form sections.
-For this project he worked with a group of researchers - E. C. Cawte, Norman Peacock and Roger Marriott.
-The group co-authored 'A Geographical Index of the Ceremonial Dance in Great Britain', which was published as two journal articles in 1960 and 1961 and English Ritual Drama: A Geographical Index in 1967.
+For this project he worked with a group of researchers – E. C. Cawte, Norman Peacock and Roger Marriott.
+The group co-authored "A Geographical Index of the Ceremonial Dance in Great Britain", which was published as two journal articles in 1960 and 1961 and English Ritual Drama: A Geographical Index in 1967.
 English Ritual Drama is now seen as a seminal work, being the "first systematic attempt to list every known occurrence of the folk play in Britain and to provide a source for each location".